The payment processors (gateways) listed below enable our customers to collect online payments in a safe and secure environment.

 If your college is already using Touchnet, you may be required to use the program’s gateway tool.

-Cashnet is like Touchnet in that it’s a payment processor used on many college campuses.
-Tuition payments, parking fees, and myriad other transactions funnel through Cashnet.
-Also like Touchnet, you may be required to use Cashnet if your campus already uses it as its gateway and processing solution.
+Transact, formerly known as Cashnet, is like Touchnet in that it’s a payment processor used on many college campuses.
+Tuition payments, parking fees, and myriad other transactions funnel through Transact.
+Also like Touchnet, you may be required to use Transact if your campus already uses it as its gateway and processing solution.

-Because of its many configuration options, there will be a fee to connect Learning Stream to Cashnet.
+Because of its many configuration options, there will be a fee to connect Learning Stream to Transact.

 At the risk of sounding redundant, Nelnet is similar to Touchnet and Cashnet.
 It’s another big name on colleges campuses.
 If your organization uses Nelnet, you will likely want to be required to use it for processing payments for registrations.